ga-wdi-boston/git-basics-assessment/diagnostic.md

 2.What do you do after cloning a repository, before you start making any changes/additions?

-You "change directory(cd)" into the cloned directory and create a new branch.
+You change directory(cd) into the cloned directory and create a new branch.

 3.What command do we use to create a new branch?
 Name this branch `response`
     in your answer.
 Then, how do we switch to that branch?